sbiemont/fugologic/readme.md

 }
 ```

-It can also be defined with n values (x min, xmax, n values)
+It can also be defined with n values (x min, x max, n values)

 ```go
 // 4 values in [0.0 ; 0.3]